New World Order (professional wrestling): Appearances outside WWE (2018–2025)

-Legacy
+Legacy and impact

-In 1997, the nWo had their own pay-per-view called Souled Out.
+In 1997, the nWo had their own pay-per-view event called Souled Out.
 It was practice for WCW events to have co-brand naming (see WCW/nWo Starrcade) from January 24, 1998 to March 14, 1999.
 The WCW World Heavyweight Championship occasionally received this co-branding as well, particularly in ring introductions performed by Michael Buffer.

-The nWo has inspired many parody factions like Stevie Richards' bWo, Eddie Guerrero's lWo and the dMp (for Demon Making Plant) in the Japanese manga Kinnikuman.
+The nWo has inspired many parody factions like Stevie Richards' Blue World Order and Eddie Guerrero's Latino World Order.
 During his time in Juggalo Championship Wrestling (JCW), Hall, along with Corporal Robinson and the Insane Clown Posse formed the Juggalo World Order at JCW's Evansville Invasion on October 6, 2007.
 To date, fellow nWo alumni Sean Waltman and Kevin Nash have joined this faction for occasional matches.

-The group's main logo has been parodied in various WWE merchandise for various wrestlers and groups, such as rKo, nXt: next generation, and Santos Escobar's LdF.
+The group's main logo has been parodied in various WWE merchandise for various wrestlers and groups, such as Randy Orton's "rKo" shirt, WWE NXT's "nXt: next generation" shirt, and Santos Escobar's LdF shirt.

 The nWo had major crossover appeal in its heyday.
 Football teams such as the New York Jets and the Jacksonville Jaguars were selling jWo (Jets World Order and Jaguar World Order respectively) shirts at NFL games in 1998.
 In that same year, Sin City Productions released a pornographic film called Nude World Order.
+The wrestling-themed Japanese manga Kinnikuman featured a stable called the dMp (standing for Demon Making Plant).

 When Hulk Hogan joined Total Nonstop Action Wrestling in January 2010, Hall, Nash and Waltman (all of whom had been with the company previously) began to appear as The Band, a group whose name was a reference to the 2000 incarnation of the nWo's "the band is back together" slogan.
 The group used a version of the Wolfpac theme as its entrance music.
 It disbanded within the year.

-Current New Japan Pro-Wrestling (NJPW) stable Bullet Club takes some of its gestures from the nWo like the "too sweet" hand gesture and have been considered the stable that most closely resembles the nWo since its inception.
+Current New Japan Pro-Wrestling (NJPW) stable Bullet Club takes some of its gestures and mannerisms from the nWo like the "too sweet" hand gesture as an homage, and have been considered the stable that most closely resembles the nWo since its inception.